chrispo-git/Extended-SIMP-Language-Interpreter/README.md

 A simple imperative language + interpreter with REPL.

 ## What is SIMP?
-SIMP is a simple imperative language covered in the textbook `Programming Languages and Operational Semantics : A Concise Overview`.
+SIMP is a simple imperative language covered in the textbook [Programming Languages and Operational Semantics : A Concise Overview](https://link.springer.com/book/10.1007/978-1-4471-6368-8).
 This repository extends that language with recursive functions & procedures, compound assignment operators, built-in functions, and other features like curly braces to delineate blocks.
 The full Grammar in BNF is available [here](SYNTAX.md), but here is some example code:

 ```